 Several states are currently considering eminent domain policies.
 To view current legislative activity within your state, visit NAIOP's state legislative monitoring service (Members Only).
 You will need to log in using your member number and password to obtain the password for this service.

-Senior Director for State and Local Affairs
+Associate Vice President for State and Local Affairs

 703-904-7100, ext.
 116